 Starbucks medicine ball tea is one of their most popular hot tea drinks in the Winter but it’s just a blend of hot water, steamed lemonade, one bag of Teavana’s jade citrus mint tea, 1 bag of peach tranquility tea, a packet of honey and peppermint syrup which is a ton of added sugar and where the high sugar content comes from.

 Nutrition: 130 calories, 30g sugar.

-Best best low cal low sugar Starbucks drink alternative: You can get the same health benefits from one bag of Teavana’s jade citrus mint tea, 1 bag of peach tranquility tea, and a packet of fresh lemon and skip the 33g sugar in a grande and over 100 calories!
+Best best low calorie, low sugar medicine ball alternative Starbucks: You can get the same health benefits from one bag of Teavana’s jade citrus mint tea, 1 bag of peach tranquility tea, and a packet of fresh lemon and skip the 33g sugar in a grande and over 100 calories!
 This is a great sugar free Starbucks drink for Winter.

 Keep your favorite Starbucks drink but try these healthier, low cal, low sugar Starbucks drinks options.
 The best Starbucks drinks don’t have to wreck your good intentions.
 These are the best option for cutting fat, sugar and calories.